baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 In this example, we define three macros using `defmacro`, all of them return quoted expressions, then we import `MyMacro` module into `MyModule`.
 During compilation, these macros will be expanded and the returned AST will be injected into `MyModule's` compile tree.

-When it comes to a complex situation, it will be very hard to construct AST manually, we should use `quote` and `Macro.escape`.
+It's difficult to construct an AST by hand.
+We should almost always should use `quote` and `Macro.escape` to build up an AST using Elixir's own syntax.
 The main differences between these two are:

 * `quote` returns AST of passed in code block.